Communities, get ready for a wave of retirements

 We offer this workshop free of charge.
 Choose to take it all at once or over time.

-Communities can offer critical support to businesses
+Ways communities can support businesses

 In 2016, Extension studied how small rural communities will keep businesses as a massive generational transfer of ownership and leadership occurs.
 We conducted our research to help communities understand what they can do to help business transfer succeed.